 ASUS Fan Xpert intelligently allows users to adjust both the CPU and chassis fan speed according to different ambient temperature, which is caused by different climate conditions in different geographic regions and system loading.
-Built-in variety of useful profiles offer flexible controls of fan speed to achieve a quiet and cool environment.
+Built-in variety of useful profiles offer flexible controls of fan speed to achieve a guiet and cool environment.
+See page 4-21 for details.